Bernard Rimland: Career

 In 1967, Rimland left the ASA to establish the Autism Research Institute (ARI), a San Diego–based non-profit organization dedicated to researching and collecting data on autism and related disorders.
 He kept a database of research and case histories, as well as conducted and sponsored research in an attempt identify the cause of autism and offer effective treatment solutions.
-Rimland supported Applied Behavioral Analysis (ABA), a systematic educational approach made popular by Ivar Lovaas.
 He published an ARI newsletter, which reached an international audience.
 Rimland was also the editor of the Autism Research Review International, published by ARI, which covers biomedical and educational advances in autism research.

-In 1988, Rimland served as technical advisor on autism for the 1988 movie Rain Man.
-Rimland suggested giving Raymond Babbitt, the movie's main character portrayed by Dustin Hoffman, the extraordinary characteristics of someone with Savant syndrome.
+Rimland served as technical advisor on autism for the 1988 movie Rain Man.
+Rimland suggested giving Raymond Babbitt, the movie's main character portrayed by Dustin Hoffman, the extraordinary characteristics of someone with savant syndrome.
 Hoffman interviewed Rimland's son, Mark, in preparing for the role.
-He felt the movie portrayed people with disabilities, and particularly autism, sympathetically.
-The makers of the movie made a donation of $75,000, intended to go to Rimland's Autism Research Institute.
-However, the check was made out to the Autism Society of America in error.
+He felt the movie portrayed disabled people (particularly autistic people) sympathetically.
+The makers of the movie made a donation of $75,000, intended to go to ARI.
+However, the check was made out to ASA in error.
 Rimland sued to get the money returned, but lost in court because he failed to file the lawsuit in time.

-Defeat Autism Now!
-(DAN!), established in 1995, brought together parents, clinicians, and researchers to "explore and establish effective biomedical interventions.
+In 1995, Rimland established Defeat Autism Now!
+(DAN!), an initiative overseen by ARI that claimed to promote effective biomedical autism treatments.
+However, DAN! primarily focused on the promotion of unproven or discredited alternative autism treatments and prophylactics, including chelation therapy, gluten-free, casein-free diets, vitamin therapy, hyperbaric oxygen therapy, and vaccine avoidance.

+Rimland eventually returned to ASA leadership, last serving as an honorary member of the organization's board of directors in 2006 (the year he died).